ellemouton/website/content/posts/ark-forfeits-and-connectors.md

 </ol>
 </div>

+In the previous article we built up the Virtual Transaction Tree: how a VTXO sits as a leaf of that tree, how the whole tree hangs off a single Batch transaction, and how the batch output carries an expiry after which the operator can sweep the funds.

+That expiry is really what makes this article necessary.
+You cannot simply sit on a VTXO forever and hope for the best.

 There are a few actions a VTXO owner might want to take that also involve participating in a round.